ccoutant/dwarf-locations/001a-context.md

 >     unit that contains E and not the one that contains the
 >     `DW_OP_call*` operation expression.
 >
+>     [non-normative] The DWARF expressions for call frame information (see
+>     6.4 Call Frame Information) operations are restricted to those that
+>     do not require the compilation unit context to be specified.
+>
 > 7. A current target architecture
 >
 >     The target architecture.